Event handler of a React element should not be a string

 See

-• React Error: Expected onClick listener to be a function, instead got type string
+• React Error: Expected onClick listener to be a function, instead got a value of string type.

 Was this documentation helpful?